zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 ### Spectral Tracking

-[Spectral tracking](https://dl.acm.org/citation.cfm?id=3073665) presents an alternative way to speed up spectral rendering.
+[Spectral tracking](https://dl.acm.org/citation.cfm?id=3073665) presents an alternative way to accelerate spectral rendering.
 It uses a radically different approach by incorporating [null collisions](https://hal.archives-ouvertes.fr/hal-01688110/) into the radiative transport equation.

 The basic idea of the null-collision integral is add another type of collision event which has no effect on light transport.
 While it may seem pointless at first glance, it is a very useful mathematical trick that allows analytic sampling of heterogeneous media (by padding it with transparent forward-scattering particles) either in space or across the spectral domain (or both).